Resources

 Switching from Another Platform

-Brands on Speakeasy or Flaviar typically need to provide 30 days' notice to their current platform.
-During the transition period, AccelPay can activate the brand through interim landing pages, allowing orders to continue flowing while the full integration is completed.
-The primary driver for brands switching is the customer redirect issue — Speakeasy and Flaviar redirect customers away from the brand's website to complete their purchase, which costs the brand customer data and conversion control.
+Brands on Barcart, Speakeasy or Flaviar typically need to provide 30 days' notice to their current platform.
+During the transition period, AccelPay can activate the brand allowing orders to continue flowing while they are offboarded from Speakeasy/Flaviar/Barcart.

-Not necessarily.
-AccelPay can stand up interim landing pages that capture orders during a transition period while the full Shopify or site integration is being completed.
-This means brands do not need to pause DTC sales while migrating, as long as the transition is planned in advance.
+No. Even if needed, AccelPay can stand up interim landing pages that capture orders during a transition period while the full Shopify or site integration is being completed.
+This means brands do not need to pause ecommerce sales while migrating, as long as the transition is planned in advance.

 Yes.
 AccelPay provides hands-on onboarding support, including technical integration assistance and retailer network activation.
 For brands migrating from another platform, the AccelPay team coordinates the timeline and interim solution to minimize disruption.